JuliaDynamics/DrWatson.jl/docs/src/save.md

 ## Safely saving data
 Almost all packages that save data by default overwrite existing files (if given a save name of an existing file).
 This is the default behavior because often it is desired.

 Sometimes it is not though!
-And the consequences of overwritten data can be from irrelevant to catastrophic.
+And the consequences of overwritten data can range from irrelevant to catastrophic.
 To avoid such an event we provide an alternative way to save data that will never overwrite existing files:
 ```@docs
 safesave
 ```